ashishnd/ashishnd/README.md

 - 💬 Ask me about my projects
 - 📫 How to reach me: deshpande.ashish13@gmail.com or https://www.linkedin.com/in/ashishnd/
 - 👯 I’m looking to collaborate on innovative projects so if you are interested in collaboration you know how to reach me
-- ⚡ Fun fact: I enjoy solving problems on Leetcode, watching Steve Jobs's old interviews and Apple's earlier WWDC events!
+- ⚡ Fun fact: I enjoy watching Steve Jobs's old interviews and Apple's earlier WWDC events!